When Tragedy Happens… Again: How to Fight Helplessness

 I’m a psychologist, a therapist.
 So my message isn’t a political one.
 My words are for anyone who may be overwhelmed with fear, or a sense of helplessness or hopelessness.
 I’ve seen several people this week whose sessions have revolved around what happened, and how it’s affecting them.
 My own eyes have filled with tears more than once, as I read more details about how our community was coming together to mourn and lend support where we can.

 But I’ll relay what I’ve learned from so many people who’ve faced senseless crime and abuse in their own lives.
 You have to allow yourself to feel, connect with the emotions that will be unique to you.
 Seek help and comfort when you need it.
 Come together with others who are willing to demonstrate their own feelings and find support and reassurance there.
 If you’re struggling with nightmares or flashbacks, a deepened depression or heightened anxiety, please seek help.
 This can happen especially if you have violence in your past.
-It’s called being triggered.
-And it can happen far more easily than you might think.
+This is called being triggered, and it can happen far more easily than you might think.

-Then look for what you can do.
+The next thing to do is to take power back in areas that are available to you, and look for what actions you can take.
 Whether that’s an act of kindness or caring, or joining a peaceful group seeking change, or doing something for the people who take incredible risks every day to protect others — then do it.
 One small kindness may not seem to make a difference.
 But it does.
+These small acts can add up to become meaningful change, not only for you, but also for your family, your neighborhood, your community, your city, your country, and perhaps even the world.

 If you stay afraid, or if your actions are governed by hatred, nothing will change for the better.